amqzong/melanoma-diagnostic-app/README.md

 # MelanomaDiagnosis-App

-Description: iOS app that allows users to take pictures of suspicious skin lesions and receive a diagnosis. (iPhone7 requirements)
+Description: iOS app that allows users to take pictures of suspicious skin lesions and receive a diagnosis from a melanoma classification model. (iPhone7 requirements)

 To Run: Download the workspace (takePicBrianAdvent2).